As usual, let's get together on Tuesday to practise German and have some fun. =)

 If you are interested in joining the advanced discussion tables, please come find me.
 Also please note that anyone planning on joining the advanced table will have a spot even if the event is full.

 If at any point during the meetup, you have a question, suggestion or need help with something, please feel free to come and talk to me [Ahoo] or one of my co-hosts.
 Don't worry about breaking conversations, we're definitely not deciding the fate of the universe. ;)

 Please note: An RSVP / being on the attendance list is required for attending this event [this does NOT include being on the waiting list].
 The event organizers reserve the right to screen the RSVP list.
-[Native German speakers can attend without registration. ;)] Also please keep in mind that when the group is large or the venue is crowded, there might be a "first come first serve" situation in regards to the seats.
+[Native German speakers can attend without registration. ;)] If you are going to cancel your attendance, please do so early as possible to allow others to use the spot.
+Last minute cancellations / "no shows" can affect your ability to reserve a spot in the future.
+Also please keep in mind that when the group is large or the venue is crowded, there might be a "first come first serve" situation in regards to the seats.
 [This is rare, but could happen.]